+In summary, current spectral observations provide only indirect and contradictory evidence of the presence and composition of an atmosphere on 55 Cnc e.
+Whether the apparent inconsistencies between observations and models arise primarily from observational challenges or from simplifying assumptions in atmospheric modelling remains unclear.
+Some major limitations of our approach are discussed in Sec.~\ref{disc:limitations}.

-\subsubsection{Future observations}
+\subsection{Future observations}

 In Fig. \ref{fig:MRS_prediction}, we show five distinct scenarios for the atmosphere of 55 Cancri e, together with predicted measurements using the MIRI medium resolution spectroscopy (MRS) mode.
-In contrast to the low-resolution (LRS) mode used by \citet{hu2024secondary}, the detector does not saturate despite of the star's brightness and can thus retrieve more robust results.
-The MRS mode offers 4 different channels with 3 subbands (SHORT, MEDIUM, and LONG) each.
+In contrast to the low-resolution (LRS) mode used by \citet{hu2024secondary}, the detector does not saturate, in spite of the star's brightness, and can thus be used to retrieve robust results.
+The MRS mode offers four different channels with three subbands (SHORT, MEDIUM, and LONG) each.
 To capture important features (CO$_2$ at 15 \micron, SO$_2$ and SiO at 9 \micron), the medium channel is required.
-It becomes apparent that the predicted observations - when the spectrum in each channel is binned over the whole bandpass - is sufficient to distinguish between the endmember scenarios of gas dwarfs with primordial atmospheres (\logvmf=1, \dIW{-6}, $z=0$), steam planets (\logvmf=1, \dIW{0}, $z=0$), VIBSE-like planets and their redox states(\logvmf=0, \dIW{-3} (reduced) /\dIW{+3} (oxidised), $z=1$) and mineral gas enriched atmospheres (\logvmf=-1, \dIW{-6}, $z=0$).
-A future observation of 55 Cancri e was approved in Cylce 4 GO, proposal 7875, \citealt{zhang2025only}).
-However, it must be noted that a significant degree of information hinges on the total flux, and any inference will be degenerate with the size of the condensed interior (Sec. \ref{disc:mass_radius_diagrams}) and the temperature/heat redistribution of the atmosphere \citep{zilinskas2025characterising}.
+It becomes apparent that the predicted observations - when the spectrum in each channel is binned over the whole bandpass - is sufficient to distinguish between the endmember scenarios of gas dwarfs with primordial atmospheres (\logvmf=1, \dIW{-6}, \metal=0), steam planets (\logvmf=1, \dIW{0}, \metal=0), VIBSE-like planets and their redox states(\logvmf=0, \dIW{-3} (reduced) /\dIW{+3} (oxidised), \metal=1) and mineral gas enriched atmospheres (\logvmf=-1, \dIW{-6}, \metal=0).
+A future observation of 55 Cancri e was approved in Cycle 4 GO, proposal 7875, \citealt{zhang2025only}.
+However, it must be noted that a significant degree of information hinges on the baseline of the secondary eclipse flux, and any inference will be degenerate with the size of the condensed interior (Sec. \ref{disc:mass_radius_diagrams}) and the heat redistribution of the atmosphere \citep{zilinskas2025characterising}.
 This information can be constrained by obtaining phase curves (which constrain the heat redistribution) and the primary transit, which determines the size of the atmosphere (Sec. \ref{results:spectra:transmission}).